 - Trespasser: Someone who is not authorized to be on property and is not owed any duty of care.
 Exceptions are made for children, especially when it comes to certain conditions like swimming pools.

 These laws and definitions differ from state to state.
 An experienced premises liability attorney can help determine the potential merit of your case, based on its unique circumstances.

 Property owners are responsible for maintaining a safe property.
 When they fail to do so, and someone is hurt as a result of their negligence, there may be cause for a premises liability lawsuit.
 This is especially true for commercial spaces or multi-family housing units like apartments.
 Because these areas are open to the general public, there is an additional responsibility for property owners to maintain a safe space.

 Although premises liability cases can be difficult, and while each case is unique, a thorough investigation can help prove owner negligence and responsibility.
-At Huber Thomas & Marcelle, we investigate potential cases.
+At Huber Thomas Law, we investigate potential cases.
 The most important factors we examine are whether the property owner knew of the problem and had time to correct it.